View of new building from 19th Avenue.

 San Francisco State University, Science and Engineering Innovation Center | San Francisco, CA

 San Francisco State University’s new 105,000-sq.-ft.
 Science and Engineering Innovation Center represents the future of STEM teaching.
-It will provide a strong hub that highlights science and engineering innovation in teaching with studio-style lecture/lab environments that reinforce applied learning models.
+It provides a strong hub that highlights science and engineering innovation in teaching with studio-style lecture/lab environments that reinforce applied learning models.

 The Science and Engineering Innovation Center (SEIC) is a collaborative design-build project covering the renovation of an existing structure and the addition of a new replacement building.
 The project supports the instructional and teaching-related research needs of the College of Science and Engineering (CoSE) and the College of Professional and Global Education (CPaGE).